 The global automotive industry was supposed to enjoy a restart in 2021.
 However, the pandemic, disrupted logistics chains, increased demand for consumer electronics, adverse weather and the technological complexity of production have all contributed to the onset of a global chip shortage.
 The shortage manifested itself in full in the second half of 2021, slowing down and, in some cases, even halting car production in the Czech Republic and other countries.
+The year 2022 was also a year full of difficult challenges for the Czech automotive industry.
+In a globally closely interconnected industry, the global semiconductor shortage, continued difficulties in supply chains and logistics, the reverberations of the COV-ID-19 epidemic in China, and the problems caused by the impact of the war in Ukraine continued to manifest themselves.
+The extreme increase in energy prices and high inflation threatened the competitiveness and sustainability of production in the Czech Republic and, for a significant part of the supply sector, their very existence.

-In spite of this, the Czech automotive industry achieved relatively good results.
-A total of 1,105,223 passenger vehicles, 4,947 buses, 1,262 trucks, 1,035 motorcycles and 29,231 trailers and semi-trailers were produced. ŠKODA AUTO is the largest producer of passenger cars, accounting for almost 62% of the total production volume with 680,287 units produced at its two Czech plants in Mladá Boleslav and Kvasiny.
-It is followed by Hyundai Motor Manufacturing Czech with 275,000 cars (24.9 % share) produced at the Nošovice plant in the Moravia-Silesia region and Toyota Motor Manufacturing Czech Republic in Kolín with 149,936 cars (13.6 %).
-The largest bus manufacturers include IVECO Czech Republic (4,365 buses), SOR Libchavy (552 buses) and ŠKODA Electric (6 buses).
-The traditional TATRA brand produced 1,262 trucks at its Kopřivnice plant.
+Despite these extensive challenges, the Czech automotive industry overcame them in 2022 and achieved good results.
+After three years of declining production volumes, it has also once again recorded an increase in production of +9.4%.
+From January to December, a total of 1,249,281 road vehicles were produced in the Czech Republic.
+By segment, these included 1,217,787 passenger cars, 5,322 buses, 1,347 trucks, 1,624 motorcycles and 23,201 trailers and semi-trailers. ŠKODA AUTO is the largest passenger car manufacturer, accounting for almost 56.9% of the total production volume, with 693,032 units produced at two Czech plants in Mladá Boleslav and Kvasiny.
+This is followed by Hyundai Motor Manufacturing Czech with 322,500 vehicles (26.5% share) produced at the Nošovice plant in the Moravian-Silesian Region and Toyota Motor Manufacturing Czech Republic in Kolín with 202,255 vehicles (16.6%).
+The largest bus manufacturers include IVECO Czech Republic (4,767 buses), SOR Libchavy (520 buses) and ŠKODA Electric (14 buses).
+The traditional TATRA brand produced 1,347 trucks at its Kopřivnice plant.